ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/04-quicksort.md

 <avembed id="QuicksortPartitPRO" src="Sorting/QuicksortPartitPRO.html" type="ka" name="Quicksort Partition Proficiency Exercise"/>
 :::

+To analyze Quicksort, we first analyze the functions for finding the pivot and partitioning a subarray of length $k$.
+Clearly, `findPivot` takes constant time for any $k$.

+The total cost of the partition operation is constrained by how far `left` and `right` can move inwards.

+- The swap operation in the body of the main loop guarantees that `left` and `right` move at least one step each.
+  Thus, the maximum number of times `swap` can be executed is $(k–1)/2$.
+- In any case, since `left` and `right` always move towards each other, it will take a total of $k-1$ steps until they meet.
+- Thus, the running time of the partition function is $O(k)$.

 ::: dsvis
-And here is a visualization illustrating the running time analysis of the partition function
+Here is a visualization illustrating the running time analysis of the partition function.

 <inlineav id="QuickSortPartitionAnalysisCON" src="Sorting/QuickSortPartitionAnalysisCON.js" name="Quicksort Partition Analysis Slideshow" links="Sorting/QuickSortPartitionAnalysisCON.css"/>
 :::